-Dracula Books By Bram Stoker, Dacre Stoker
+Dracula books by Bram Stoker and Dacre Stoker

 Dacre Stoker is the great grand-nephew of Bram Stoker and co-author of Dracula the Un-Dead, the official Stoker family endorsed sequel to Dracula.
 He also co-wrote the prequel Dracul.
 Dacre is also the co-editor of The Lost Journal of Bram Stoker: The Dublin Years.
-He and his wife manage the Bram Stoker Estate.

 Dracula